-Tuition and Fees: These costs vary with the student's educational level (graduate or undergraduate), enrollment status (full or part-time) and residency (instate or out-of-state).
+Tuition and Fees: These costs vary with the student's educational level (graduate or undergraduate), enrollment status (full or part-time), and residency (instate or out-of-state).
 Refer to the fee schedule.

-Books and Supplies: These costs are averaged per year for a full-time student but can vary with student course load.
+Books, course materials, supplies, and equipment: These costs are averaged per year for a full-time student, but can vary with student course load.